Stokes Valley: Notable residents

+Several notable sportspeople call Stokes Valley their home.
+These include three representative association footballers: Craig Henderson, who plays professionally for Mjällby AIF in Sweden; New Zealand international Cole Peverley; and Dan Keat, who has played with Dartmouth College and L.A Galaxy in the United States.
+All three have represented New Zealand at age-group level, with Peverley playing once for the national team (the All Whites) in 2008.

 Brothers Neville and Dave Hiscock were both internationally famous motorcycle racers who lived in Stokes Valley.
 Dave Hiscock dominated the New Zealand racing scene in the late 1970s and early 1980s, winning 40 consecutive races.
 He won the New Zealand Castrol Six Hour race five times and was placed five times in the Australian Castrol Six Hour Race in the 1970s and 1980s.

 His brother Neville Hiscock won the Australian Castrol Six Hour Race in 1981, and teamed with his brother to win the New Zealand Castrol Six Hour Race in 1982.
 Neville was killed in February 1983 while racing in Killarney, near Cape Town in South Africa.
-Dave retired from competitive racing shortly after this, and now lives in Australia.
-A recent mural that shows many historical elements of Stokes Valley life has been completed honouring the Hiscock brothers and mentioning how they both "dominated motorcycle racing in the 1970s".
-It was instigated and commissioned by local resident Dennis O'Grady and is painted on the wall of his business.
-It is located in the car park facing the current New World supermarket in the Scott Court Shopping mall in Oates St. The mural shows a picture of Neville Hiscock racing one of his bikes.

 Irene van Dyk the famous South African born New Zealand Netball player called Stokes Valley her home for at least 10 years from late 1990s to early 2000s.
 Irene van Dyk is recognised as the most capped international player of all time, and has won numerous titles for South Africa and then later New Zealand.
-She represented New Zealand for 14 years before retiring from international netball in June 2014.
-She has said that Stokes Valley is a wonderful place to live and raise a family.
-In an interview in 2002 she said "It's very beautiful, and we love how central it is to everything.
-The neighbourhood kids are really nice and they play with [her daughter] a lot."